Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 you must first create the Python Execution source type or implementation.
 This is done by using the `pythonExecImpl.json` file found in `src/main/resources/pythonExecImpl.json`.
-To make the source type known to VANTIQ, use the `vantiq` cli command
+To make the source type known to Vantiq, use the `vantiq` cli command

 ```
 vantiq -s <profileName> load sourceimpls <fileName>`
 ```

-where `<profileName>` is replaced by the VANTIQ profile name, and `<fileName>` is the file to be loaded, in this case, the `pythonExecImpl.json` file mentioned above.
+where `<profileName>` is replaced by the Vantiq profile name, and `<fileName>` is the file to be loaded, in this case, the `pythonExecImpl.json` file mentioned above.

 Once that type is loaded,
 you can create a source of that type.